 - Line Managers to ensure staff are accountable for movement across the county is tracked for staff safety

-3.1.
-Policies, practices and procedures are guided by DCC.
-Learn Devon has developed a specific health and safety policy and guidance, copies of which are held in Sharepoint for Learn Devon centres.
-Sharepoint – Policies and Documents
+- Policies, practices and procedures are guided by DCC.
+Learn Devon has developed a specific health and safety policy and guidance, copies of which are held in SharePoint for Learn Devon centres.
+SharePoint – Policies and Documents

-3.3.
-The service Continuity Plan EES Business Continuity plan – Learn Devon 2020
+- The service Continuity Plan 2122 EES Continuity Plan

 Monitoring and auditing will operate on the following basis:

-4.1.
-Area Co-ordinators/Senior Customer Support Officers will ensure that completed risk assessments, the accident report form (completed online) and other health and safety reports are either sent to the relevant member of staff within Learn Devon or HROne, and/or retained on file for monitoring as appropriate.
+- Area Co-ordinators/Senior Customer Support Officers will ensure that completed risk assessments, the accident report form (completed on line) and other health and safety reports are either sent to the relevant member of staff within Learn Devon or HROne, and/or retained on file for monitoring as appropriate.

-4.4.
-The Area Manager will monitor audit performances along with accidents/incidents occurring within the service.
+- The Service Manager (Area) will monitor audit performances along with accidents/incidents occurring within the service.
 Findings will be reported on a monthly basis.

 - Visit principle centres on annual basis to conduct risk assessments, liaising with the Area Manager over any issues identified.